saurabh0719/saurabh0719.github.io/README.md

 I primarily build backend systems, working with python and occasionaly golang.

 #### Currently I'm working at -
-- [Avoma Inc](https://www.avoma.com/), _Software Engineer - Backend_ : Working on building the best AI enabled meeting assistant that makes your meeting lifecycle more productive and actionable. :loudspeaker:
+- Software Engineer, Backend at [Avoma Inc.](https://www.avoma.com/) - Working on building the best AI enabled meeting assistant that makes your meeting lifecycle more productive and actionable. :loudspeaker:

-- [Volume Stories](https://www.volumestories.com/), _Co-founder_ : Building a next-gen bite-sized reading platform that supercharges your personal growth. :chart_with_upwards_trend:
+- Co-founder [Volume Stories](https://www.volumestories.com/) - Building a next-gen bite-sized reading platform that supercharges your personal growth. :chart_with_upwards_trend:

 #### Recent projects -